Parliament of Independence (Circassia): Delegations to major powers

 Before any result was achieved, in June 1862, as a result of the fall of Sochi, the parliament building was destroyed by the Russian forces under the command of N.P.
 Kolyubakin.
 Thus the resistance moved to the Caucasus mountains, new parliament meetings started to be held in Mutikhwa (Мутыхуа, now in the village of "Plastunki").
 During this crisis, the leaders of the Circassian state appealed to the great powers for assistance.
 A special delegation was sent to the United Kingdom.
 This delegation visited major English and Scottish cities such as London, Manchester, Edinburgh, and Dundee.
 The visits were met with support from the British public, especially the Scots.
 Politicians and newspapers began to take up the "Circassian cause" and called for intervention to "save Circassia."
 Circassian representatives Hassan Khust Efendi and Kushtaneqo Ismail Efendi held a rally, emphasized the brotherhood between Circassia and Britain, and were given a standing ovation by the crowd.
 The Circassians declared their desire to join the constitutional states.
 In Britain, Circassian supporters organized rallies and even petitioned the Queen directly to support the Circassians.
 However, the British government refrained from taking initiative, fearing a direct conflict with Russia.
 In response to London’s inaction, the Circassian Relief Committee—organized by many who were frustrated with the government's silence—managed to raise £2,067 to provide mattresses, blankets, pillows, wool, and clothing for Circassian orphans.
 However, the Committee was later accused of anti-Russian sentiment and was disbanded.

 Closure

 After the destruction of the Parliament building by the Russian forces, the remaining members of the Parliament moved to the mountains and continued to manage the governing body.
 Some moved to Tophane, Istanbul.
 Circassians and Poles supported the Circassian Affairs Society that was opened in Istanbul.
 Later, some members of the Circassian Parliament joined this society.
 This society has received donations from the local Muslim folk, and allegedly even from the sultan himself, secretly.
 However, the economically and politically weakened Ottoman Empire could not contribute further in protecting the Circassians.

 In 1863, the Parliament ceased its activities.
 In 1864, the last meeting was held in Qbaada before the parliament took its last decision, which was to not surrender, and the Battle of Qbaada was fought.
-The area fell, all insurgents were massacred by the Russian army, which announced its victory on 21 May 1864.
+The area fell, and all insurgents were later massacred by the Russian army, which announced its victory on 21 May 1864.